MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/common-errors.md

 InternalServerError|Internal Server Error (500)|(No error message, retry the operation.)

 ## Throttling
-You may receive a 'Too Many Requests error (429)' when the number of HTTP requests in a given time frame exceeds the allowed number of calls per API.
+The HTTP cleint may receive a 'Too Many Requests error (429)' when the number of HTTP requests in a given time frame exceeds the allowed number of calls per API.

-You should delay resubmitting further HTTPS requests and then submit them in a way that complies with the rate limitations.
+The HTTP client should delay resubmitting further HTTPS requests and then submit them in a way that complies with the rate limitations.
+A Retry-After in the response header indicating how long to wait before making a new request

-Ignoring the 429 response or trying to resubmit HTTP requests in a shorter time frame will cause the calculated request rate to stay high for a longer time, during which the server will keep responding with a 429 error code.
+Ignoring the 429 response or trying to resubmit HTTP requests in a shorter time frame will cause return of 429 error code.

 ## Body parameters are case-sensitive